Oh, the things they don't teach you in medical school. . . .

 That's what Geoffrey Leung, MD, was at risk of experiencing when he applied for the California Health Care Foundation's leadership program two years ago.
 Now finishing up his second and final year in the fellowship, Leung wants other aspiring physician leaders in California to know there's a path out of the swamp.

-The CHCF program gave him "a renewed sense of mission, purpose, and gratitude from both a professional standpoint and a personal standpoint," he said in an interview.
+The CHCF program gave him a "renewed sense of mission, purpose, and gratitude from both a professional standpoint and a personal standpoint," he said in an interview.
 "It allowed me to figure out how to make this work that I love sustainable."
 Without the program, he said, he would have either burned out at work, or work would have affected his personal life "in a detrimental and permanent way."

 Leung, 39, is ambulatory medical director at Riverside University Health System, part of Riverside County's public medical infrastructure.
 He works closely with physicians, nurse practitioners, and physician assistants in all of the county's primary and specialty-based care clinics, including Federally Qualified Health Centers.
 It's up to him to take the lead in rolling out new initiatives in patient care and provider reimbursement, such as pay for performance.
-A family physician by training, he still sees patients a half day a week.
+A family physician by training, he still sees patients half a day a week.

 Who Is Groomed for Leadership?